sc0v0ne/LearnAI/ml/mlflow.md

 - Plots for the training confusion matrix, the precision-recall curve, and the ROC curve.

-## Packaging Projects with MLflow Projects
+## Packaging Projects

-### What are MLflow Projects?

-**MLflow Projects** is a component of MLflow that allows users to turn data science and machine learning code into packages reproducible in various environments.
+**MLflow Projects** is a component that allows users to turn data science and machine learning code into packages _reproducible_ in various environments [4].

-As of MLflow version 1.21.0, Projects could be used to make packages for the following two environments:
+As of MLflow version 1.21.0, Projects can be used to make packages for the following two environments [4]:

-- Conda.
-If conda is chosen as the target environment, it will be used to handle the dependencies for the packaged code.
+- Conda: If conda is chosen as the target environment, it will be used to handle the dependencies for the packaged code.

-- Docker container.
-MLflow supports Docker for code containerization.
+- Docker container: MLflow supports Docker for code containerization.
 If your project contains non-Python code or dependencies, you should use Docker.

-We will be focusing on making packages for conda environments in this post.
+We will be focusing on making packages for conda environments.

-NOTE: the target environment where the code is intended to be executed should have conda or Docker installed (depending on which method you use).
+NOTE: The target environment where the code is to be executed should have conda or Docker installed (depending on which method you use).

-### Packaging Python Code for Conda Environments with Projects
+### Packaging Python Code for Conda Environments

 In MLflow, a project is a Git repository or a local path containing your files.
 To create an MLflow Project, we need the following components:

 - The Python scripts we want to execute.

 - A conda environment YAML file to handle dependencies.

 - An MLproject file to control the flow of the application.

 MLflow can use any local directory or GitHub repository as a project even without MLproject or conda env files.
-However, configuring them gives you more fine-grained control over the project behavior.
+However, configuring them provided more fine-grained control over the project behavior.

 To package Python projects, we need to:

-- Create a directory to store our Python scripts, the configuration files listed above, and files that we need to run the scripts (e.g. datasets).
+- Create a directory to store the Python scripts, the configuration files, and files that we need to run the scripts (such as datasets).

 - Create a conda environment YAML file.

 - Create an MLproject file.

-- Modify our Python scripts to accept command line arguments (optional).
+- Modify the Python scripts to accept command line arguments (optional).

 ### Run Packaged MLflow Projects